Communism vs. Free Markets at Plymouth Rock

 Which system failed the colonists initially, and which radically different system saved them?
 Which system was so incompatible with human nature, and which system was so compatible with human nature?
 Which system was so ugly, and which system was so beautiful?

-According to their original governing document, the Mayflower Compact, they shared everything produced by any one of them—from each according to his ability—to each according to his need.
 The result was that only a small percentage of them worked hard, and the rest were freeloaders to varying degrees because they would rather risk death than be exploited by others.
 They were so reluctant to work that they even left food rotting on the vine!
 The result was indeed death.
 Half of them died!
 This reminds me of the saying by the people of the USSR, “They pretend to pay us, and we pretend to work.”

 Then, in the spring of 1623, the surviving colonists decided to let each person keep the fruits of his labor, and the colony’s total output increased so much that they were never hungry again.

-The governor wrote in his journal that under their initial (communist) system that some of them claimed to be too sick to work, and they were so convincing that it would have been the height of tyranny to force them work.
+The governor wrote in his journal that under their initial (communist) system that some of them claimed to be too weak or sick to work, and they were so convincing that it would have been the height of tyranny to force them work.
 Then, after they learned they could keep the fruits of their labor, those who were too sick to walk suddenly recovered and began working the fields!

 Communism was killing the colonists at Plymouth Rock, and by switching to a free market system, they became more productive and saved themselves—in a single growing season.